NiklasPhabian/dissertation/C3_Spires.md

 > Lord Harold Samuel

 Both (+MODSCAG) and (+SPIReS) use _gridded_ (i.e., level 3) surface reflectance products as their inputs (e.g., MOD09GA[^mod09ga]).
 Gridded products bin irregularly spaced observations into a discretized space.
-Using gridded products greatly simplifies verification efforts in which snow cover estimates derived from other instruments (e.g., high-resolution binary snowmaps) have to be spatially associated with the snow cover estimates from (+SPIRES).
+Using gridded products greatly simplifies verification efforts in which snow cover estimates derived from other instruments (e.g., high-resolution binary snowmaps) have to be spatially associated with the snow cover estimates from (+SPIReS).
 In the case of (+SPIReS), the (fractionally) snow-covered observations also have to be spatially associated with snow-free observations of the same location, which is trivial using a gridded product and challenging for an ungridded product.

 [^mod09ga]: [@MOD09GA].
 [DOI [10.5067/MODIS/MOD09GA.006](http://dx.doi.org/10.5067/MODIS/MOD09GA.006)